nehcgnem/DCGAN/README.md

 # DCGAN
-A DCGAN implementation with CUDA support
+A Pytorch DCGAN implementation with CUDA support